innocent-mbele/azure-cloud-labs/azure-managed-disks/README.md

 ## Overview

 This project demonstrates the creation and attachment of an Azure Managed Disk to an existing Ubuntu Linux virtual machine.
-The disk was partitioned, formatted and mounted to provide additional persistent storage.
+The disk was partitioned, formatted and mounted to provide additional persistent storage for the server.

 ---